 The budget for this project is $52 million.
-While all projects completed by PWSD have an indirect impact on rates, the costs for this project do not have a direct impact on customer rates as the project was built into our long-term plan along with many other necessary projects and costs.
+While all projects completed by PWSD have an impact on rates, the costs for this project were part of the District’s long-term capital plan and therefore included in our long-term rate plans along with many other necessary projects and costs.

 How will it impact the surrounding community?

-PWSD is planning the following to help mitigate community impacts:
+PWSD is implementing the following to help mitigate community impacts:

-- PWSD vehicles and contractors will be instructed to use the Hess Road entrance to the site rather than neighborhood streets whenever possible.
+- PWSD vehicles and contractors are instructed to use the Hess Road entrance to the site rather than neighborhood streets whenever possible.

 - In an effort to limit nighttime impacts, we will be taking a “dark skies” approach to the building.
 This means avoiding the use of uplighting and limiting downlighting to minimum required levels.